shariquekhan1997/flex-css/README.md

 _Just-add-classes CSS flexbox_

-`flex-css.css` has a bunch of cool flexbox classes for you to use in your projects.
+`flex-css` has a bunch of cool flexbox classes for you to use in your projects.
 Great for galleries, home pages, and general just-add-classes-awesomeness.

 ### Usage